okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/submit-app-prereq/main/index.md

 ## OIN Wizard requirements

 The OIN Wizard is only available in Okta Developer Edition orgs.
-To access the OIN Wizard and the **Your OIN Integrations** dashboard in your org, you must have either the super admin or the app admin [role](https://help.okta.com/okta_help.htm?type=oie&id=ext-administrators-admin-comparison) assigned to you.
+To access the OIN Wizard and the **Your OIN Integrations** dashboard in your org, you must have either the super admin or the app and org admin [roles](https://help.okta.com/okta_help.htm?type=oie&id=ext-administrators-admin-comparison) assigned to you.

-> **Note:** For JIT provisioning testing in the OIN Wizard, if you don't have the super admin role assigned, then you must have both the app admin and the org admin roles assigned.
+> **Note:** The app admin role allows you to view and edit details in the OIN Wizard.
+For testing in the OIN Wizard, if you don't have the super admin role, then you must have both the app admin and the org admin roles assigned

 Part of your OIN Wizard journey includes using the OIN Submission Tester to verify that your integration works before you can submit your integration.
 The OIN Submission Tester requires the following: